 Any information transmitted to us may be stored, accessed, or processed in the United States.
 We collect information primarily to accept donations, complete our charitable work, and provide you with information concerning our programs and activities.
 We also use information for analytical purposes, to improve our website, donor base, and outreach, or to respond to requests for information.

 We do not trade, share, or sell information that you provide to us with other organizations who intend to use it only to market their products or services to you.

 There may be unique instances in which we share your information with others.
-We may share your information, for example, as required by law, with law enforcement, to comply with legal process, to protect our legal rights, to protect the safety or security of a person, or to protect against fraud, criminal acts, or misconduct.
+For example, we may share your information with law enforcement as required by law, to comply with legal process, to protect our legal rights, to protect the safety or security of a person, or to protect against fraud, criminal acts, or misconduct.
 We may also share your information with companies that provide us with services or with a successor legal entity.

 To help prevent unauthorized access and maintain data accuracy, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect.

 If you would like to access the data that we received from you or make corrections to it, you may contact us at the email or mailing addresses provided at the end of this policy.
 If you register to receive communications from us and later change your mind, you may ask that your name and information be removed from our distribution list.
 You can send such a request to the email or mailing addresses at the end of this policy, and we will immediately comply.